 Best Surfing in Costa Rica: Playa Dominical from above

-Dominical and the rest of the Southern Zone have a humid climate and is particularly attractive to those who want to play on the beach during the day, but enjoy a cooler climate in the evenings.
-The hills around Dominical rise sharply from the coast creating dramatic views and offer a breath of fresh air (literally) to residents of this area.
+The hills around Dominical rise sharply from the coast, creating dramatic views and offering a breath of fresh air (literally) to residents of this area.
 The area offers lots of yoga and outdoor activities.

 It’s one of the more favourable destinations for young foreigners with a free-spirited and organic lifestyle.
 However, the Southern Zone is probably not the best option if life at a sloth’s pace seems a little too slow for you.